How can nonprofits convince stakeholders to invest in capacity building?

 Internal implementations

-• Functional Allocation Time Study (internal): Many organizations classify all of their employees’ salaries to overhead, and many donors view employee salaries as overhead.
+- Functional Allocation Time Study: Many organizations classify all of their employees’ salaries as overhead, and many donors view employee salaries as overhead.
 The truth is, it takes human resources, or employee salaries, to run most programs and make an impact.
-Instead of allocating everyone’s salaries into an overhead budget, organizations should conduct a Functional Allocation Time Study about twice a year, where every employee will track what they do in 15-minute increments throughout the day and assign them to either programming, marketing, fundraising or management/general.
+Instead of allocating everyone’s salaries into an overhead budget, organizations should conduct a Functional Allocation Time Study about twice a year, where every employee will track what they do in 15-minute increments throughout the day and assign them to either programming, marketing, fundraising, or management/general.
 These are then calculated to show what a typical week looks like for every employee, and their work time is then allocated to those specific budget buckets.
-Therefore, conducting these time studies will help organizations better allocate their employees’ time based on the work they do in a typical work-week.
-This will not only educate funders, but it will also help lower “overhead” costs that were previously not allocated correctly.
+Therefore, conducting these time studies will help organizations better allocate their employees’ time based on the work they do in a typical work week.
+This transparency not only educates funders but also corrects misallocated “overhead” costs.

-• Budgeting for Change Capital (internal): Change capital is money that nonprofit organizations put aside each fiscal year so that they have a reserve of money when they want to invest in new initiatives.
-If an organization budgets for a small surplus each fiscal year, they are creating enough cushion to be able to invest in new and innovative operations that could boost their social impact.
+- Budgeting for Change Capital: Change capital is money that nonprofit organizations put aside each fiscal year so that they have a reserve of money when they want to invest in new initiatives.
+If an organization budgets for a small surplus each fiscal year, they are creating enough financial cushion to be able to invest in new and innovative operations that could boost their social impact.

-• Educating the Board of Directors and Reviewing Internal Policies (internal): By reviewing policies to make sure they are up-to-date with societal trends, the organization can be sure they accurately reflect their work in the current landscape of social issues.
-Also, since the members of the board usually do not come from the nonprofit sector, they sometimes lack a general understanding about how nonprofits operate or what they can and cannot do legally.
+- Educating the Board of Directors and Reviewing Internal Policies: By reviewing policies to make sure they are up-to-date with societal trends, the organization can be sure they accurately reflect their work in the current landscape of social issues.
+Also, since the members of the board commonly do not come from the nonprofit sector, they sometimes lack a general understanding of how nonprofits operate or what they can and cannot do legally.
 Educating them about the trends and myths of the sector could go a long way to help them gain a better understanding of what would be best for the organization.

 External implementations

-• Focus on Mission Impact (external): One of the most important things that nonprofit organizations can do to alleviate the burden of the Overhead Myth is to focus on the impact of their organization.
+- Focus on Mission Impact: One of the most important things that nonprofit organizations can do to alleviate the burden of the Overhead Myth is to focus on the impact of their organization.
 By becoming better storytellers, a nonprofit can send out a stronger message about the impact of their programs.
 Each organization is so unique in its own way that if it simply told a better story, the minute details of how it spends its money would be overshadowed.

-• Use Better Metrics to Show Impact (external): It is time to retire the organizational expenses pie-chart that has been used obsessively in the nonprofit sector, and replace it with stories on mission impact (Guidestar, 2016).
+- Use Better Metrics to Show Impact: It is time to retire the organizational expenses pie-chart that has been used obsessively in the nonprofit sector and replace it with stories on mission impact.
 This is an outdated model that limits the impact and diversity of the work in the nonprofit sector.

-• Educate Funders and Set Realistic Expectations (external): It is important to educate funders about the damaging consequences of the Overhead Myth and not investing in capacity building.
+- Educate Funders and Set Realistic Expectations: It’s crucial to educate funders about the harmful consequences of the Overhead Myth and not investing in capacity building.
 Be upfront about the funds it will take to implement or run a program.
-Do not submit a grant proposal that only covers a portion of the program; submit a proposal asking to cover all the expenses, including supplies and salary of the program director.
-Asking and encouraging funders to give unrestricted gifts is also an effective strategy as the money can be used more freely.
+Do not submit a grant proposal that only covers a portion of the program; submit a proposal asking to cover all the expenses, including supplies and the salary of the program director.
+Asking and encouraging funders to give unrestricted gifts also provides greater financial flexibility.

-Ready to take action and build your team’s capacity?
+Ready to take action and build your nonprofit team’s capacity?

 Keep your team moving forward!
 Our free and easy-to-implement Building Team Capacity Training Series is designed for nonprofit professionals in the virtual world.
 Share these relevant topics and bring your group together for meaningful conversations that move your mission forward.